ravinitheshreddy/Digital-Musicology-Project/milestone1.md

 Jones, S. (1999) shall help us to gain insights into the Chinese folk music and Bohlman (1988) to give us general expansive view of folk music.

-Lastly, 王芳 (2015) shall provide us with reference to similar non mathematical research.
+Lastly, 王芳 (2015) shall provide us with reference in the spatial distribution characteristics and formation mechanism of CFS culture.

 ### References